mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ### How is mobile physiotherapy different from what a clinic offers?

-The clinical skills and treatment techniques are identical — Michael is the same physiotherapist whether he sees you at home or in a clinic.
+The clinical skills and treatment techniques are identical — Micheal is the same physiotherapist whether he sees you at home or in a clinic.
 The difference is context.
 At home, the assessment happens in the environment where your condition affects you most.
 Exercises are designed for your actual space.
 Home hazards and daily routines are observed directly.
 For most of our patients — particularly older adults and those in rural areas — this contextual advantage produces better outcomes than an equivalent program delivered in a clinic.

 ### What areas in North Tasmania do you service?